quicwg/base-drafts/draft-ietf-quic-transport.md

 Not all changes of peer address are intentional migrations.
 The peer could experience NAT rebinding: a change of address due to a middlebox, usually a NAT, allocating a new outgoing port or even a new outgoing IP address for a flow.
-NAT rebinding is not connection migration as defined in this section, though an endpoint SHOULD perform path validation ({{migrate-validate}}) if it detects a change in the IP address of its peer.
+An endpoint MUST perform path validation ({{migrate-validate}}) if it detects any change to a peer's address, unless it has previously validated that address.

 When an endpoint has no validated path on which to send packets, it MAY discard connection state.
 An endpoint capable of connection migration MAY wait for a